steveno/dotfiles/README.md

 # License
 The actual code is licensed under a 3-clause BSD license.
 Configuration files that contain no code are public domain to the extent possible.
-If you do not know which is which, all files under a BSD license have a header at the top.
+If you are unsure of which license a file falls under I have tried to mark files I thought might be confusing.